Ian Mollusk

 I have no window into what readers think.
 I’m not on social media, not on Comics Kingdom, and the Akismet filter native to WordPress shunts most of my mail into a self-emptying spam folder.
 The algorithm reads for the rage of the cuckoo clocks.
 In some cases all it has to see is an IP address it doesn’t like, given that the app tracks behavior across the internet.
 What reaches me here is hardly a gauge of public opinion, so keep that in mind.

 In a tweet, Ian Mollusk boasts about the launch of his Starship Avarice before he knows whether the launch is a success.
 Maladapted, as so many of us are, to the instant in instant communication, Mollusk, a filter feeder without a filter, is impulsively eager to torment his rivals in the billionaires’ space race.
-We see one of them listed in his contact list as Cueball, the other as Stoner.
+He’s listed one of them in his contacts as Cueball, the other as Stoner.
 I’m certain you can guess who they might be.
 They each rate a cameo you can see on Comics Kingdom.

 If this were the Superman universe, the rocket would come down on the outskirts of Metropolis.
 Heavy-hearted Batman would deal with it outside Gotham.
 Here, in the Phantom strip, the Avarice Mission comes down in the wilds of Bangalla, East Africa.